flytegg/ptero-build-flow/README.md

 ### Set up repository Actions Secrets & Variables

-These can be set up at /settings/secrets.
-E.g. https://github.com/flytegg/ptero-build-flow/settings/secrets
+These can be set up at https://github.com/flytegg/your-repository/settings/secrets.

 #### Variables